How ToTips & TricksWindows

 Method 2

-1. Navigate to the location where you can find the backup file that you want to restore.
+1. Find the location of the backup file you want to restore.

 2. Right-click on the .reg file.